hormone supplement review - Benefit and side effects, interactions with herbal

 DHEA is converted in the body to androgens (such as testosterone) and estrogens, thus influencing practically every organ and tissue in the body, including the brain.
 However, the physiological role of DHEA has been studied for over two decades and still eludes final clarification.
 What we know is that DHEA is secreted by the adrenal cortex, and it exerts its action either indirectly in peripheral tissues after its conversion to androgens and estrogens, or directly as a neurosteroid through the interaction with neuronal receptors.

-If a person takes just 5 mg of dhea, but not everyday, is there a danger that he/she will have lower HDL cholesterol?
+If a person takes just 5 mg of dhea is there a danger that he/she will have lower HDL cholesterol?
 And can this hormone supplement benefit the circulatory system and heart?

 Small amounts, such as 5 mg a few times a week are not likely to have a major influence on cholesterol or lipid levels.
-High doses of DHEA can cause heart rhythm problems but low dosages are not likely to have a major influence on the circulatory system.
 However, much depends on other factors including diet, activity level, sleep patterns, etc.

 Additional human research indicates the following